 Tree Campus USA

-In 1877, brothers William, Thomas, and Edward Smith purchased an amount of acreage of White Springs Farm (now HWS Fribolin Farm) to expand Geneva’s first nursery which they created in 1846.
+In 1877, brothers William, Thomas, and Edward Smith purchased an amount of acreage of White Springs Farm to expand Geneva’s first nursery which they created in 1846.
 For over a century, tree conservation has remained an integral value to HWS as nurseryman William Smith later founded William Smith College in 1908.
 In recognition of the Colleges’ excellence in tree care and education, the Colleges has retained a designation of Arbor Day Foundation Tree Campus USA since 2012.
 HWS interns have conducted an inventory of trees on campus to focus their investigation on calculating the monetary and environmental value of our urban forest.
 The HWS Tree Advisory Committee meets twice a year and endorses a Campus Tree Care Plan and other Sodexo HWS natural resource conservation policies and procedures.